Consumer Cellular vs. Boost Mobile

 » Further Reading: Boost Mobile Plans for Seniors

 If you’d prefer not to have payments taken automatically, it might be a good idea to set up service in person in a physical store so you can talk to a sales associate.
-In-store purchases are also the only way to secure a multiline discount, which is available only with Boost Mobile’s $60 Unlimited Plan and $50 Unlimited Plan.
+In-store purchases are also the only way to secure a multiline discount, available only with Boost Mobile’s $60 Unlimited Plan and $50 Unlimited Plan.
 Visit your local Boost Mobile retailer to learn more, as details might vary.

 Data Overages